Allisonwonderlax13/https-github.com-obsproject-obs-studio./Laptop-Performance-Issues.md

 ***

 #### How to Use Display Capture
 If Display Capture is not working, chances are you need to follow the Game/Window Capture directions but instead set OBS to run on the "Integrated graphics" option.
-Be aware that when you make this change, Window and Game Capture will no longer function unless you enable multi-adapter compatibility in their properties.
+Be aware that when you make this change, Window and Game Capture will no longer function unless you enable "SLi/Crossfire Capture Mode (Slow)" in their properties.
 See the below note on what this means.

 ***

-#### Window and Game Capture and "multi-adapter compatibility" mode
+#### Window and Game Capture and "SLi/Crossfire Capture Mode (Slow)" mode
-If you cannot set the preferred GPU (AMD laptops typically), or wish to cross-capture an image from the other GPU after that (for example, the League of Legends lobby window), use Window or Game Capture with the "multi-adapter compatibility mode" option enabled to force a capture.
-"Multi-adapter compatibility mode" requires a bit more CPU usage, however.
+If you cannot set the preferred GPU (AMD laptops typically), or wish to cross-capture an image from the other GPU after that (for example, the League of Legends lobby window), use Window or Game Capture with the "SLi/Crossfire Capture Mode (Slow)" option enabled to force a capture.
+"SLi/Crossfire Capture Mode (Slow)" requires a bit more CPU usage, however.
 Compatibility mode is not recommended for capturing games, but it basically guarantees a capture.

 ***